aslafy-z/pkgx-reproduce-slow-git/README.md

 ## Try within Codespaces

 - Start a codespace
-- Wait for it to execute pkgx installation, integration and caching
+- Wait for it to execute pkgx installation and preheat
 - Run `bash bench.sh`

 ## Try at home